 ½cupchopped walnuts for sprinkling on top(optional)

 Make the cake:

-- Spray a 9x13 baking pan with cooking spray.
+Spray a 9×13 baking pan with cooking spray.
 Preheat the oven to 350º Fahrenheit.

-- In the bowl of a stand mixer with the beater blade, cream together the butter and the sugar.
+In the bowl of a stand mixer with the beater blade (or a large bowl with an electric mixer) cream together the butter and the sugar.

 Make the frosting:

 In a medium bowl, cream together the butter, cream cheese and vanilla (using a hand or stand mixer) until smooth.

 Add in the powdered sugar and beat until smooth.